MissaouiChedy/BlogSamples/AzureEventHubsConsumerScaling/README.md

 The Console Application connects to the `main-topic` Event Hub for Consumption, partitions are assigned between the consumers for optimal consumption.

-A user's principal is assigned the following roles to allow running the sample without using secrets:
+A user's principal is assigned the following roles to allow running the sample without using secrets and by using Entra ID Authentication:
 - Azure Event Hubs Data Sender on the `main-topic`
 - Azure Event Hubs Data Receiver on the `main-topic`
 - Storage Blob Data Contributor on the checkpoint store